indyjo/bitwrk/README.md

 News
 ----

+- 2013-09-01: There is now a simple user interface that shows the account's current balance, annd lists currently scheduled activities.
+It is possible to cancel (forbid) activities interactively.
+There is now a REST API to register and unregister workers.
 - 2013-08-16: The client is now able to perform a full transaction.
 Both buyer and seller side are implemented.
 There is no mechanism to register workers yet, so a dummy worker is registered: The work package is sent to